naiyoma/docs-fern/fern/api/docs/specification/endpoints.md

 ### `allow-multiple`

-You can use `allow-multiple` to specify that a query parameter is allowed multiple times in the URL, e.g. `?filter=jane&filter=smith`.
+You can use `allow-multiple` to specify that a query parameter is allowed multiple times in the URL, e.g., `?filter=jane&filter=smith`.
 This will alter the generated SDKs so that consumers can provide multiple values for the query parameter.